breez/breez-sdk-liquid/packages/wasm/DEVELOPMENT.md

-# Development guide - Wasm crate
+# Development guide - Wasm package

-This crate is responsible for building Wasm specific bindings.
+When developing, it can be useful to work with a locally built version of the Breez Liquid SDK instead of relying on what is published already.
+To do this, you first need to build the Breez Liquid SDK bindings locally and then point the examples to make use of the locally built Breez Liquid SDK Wasm package.

+All the following commands can be run in the `packages/wasm` directory.

 ## Prerequisites
 To build some dependencies you need to first install